Monday, July 24, 2023

 6. Prioritize self-care: It's important to prioritize self-care when dealing with stress from stakeholders.
 Make sure you take breaks, exercise, and engage in activities that help you relax and unwind.

-Remember, dealing with stress from stakeholders is a part of any business or project. İn addition to these tips and you shall stay calm to be abla to manage stress effectively and maintain positive relationships with your stakeholders.
+Remember, dealing with stress from stakeholders is a part of any business or project. İn addition to these tips, you shall stay calm to be able to manage stress effectively and maintain positive relationships with your stakeholders.

 Use case level 2: Here are some suggestions for dealing with the stress from stakeholders when it is beyond certain thresholds: